Azure/azure-iot-sdk-java/major version upgrade migration guide.md

 | RegistryManager#updateConfiguration(Configuration, Boolean); | no equivalent method.
 Users should use the overload that just takes a configuration  |
 | RegistryManager#removeConfiguration(String); | ConfigurationsClient#delete(String);  |
 | RegistryManager#applyConfigurationContentOnDevice(String, ConfigurationContent); | ConfigurationsClient#applyConfigurationContentOnDevice(String, ConfigurationContent);  |

+** This method did nothing so it didn't need a v2 equivalent
+*** This method was a wrapper on the synchronous version of the method.
+Users can write their own wrapper instead

 ### Device Provisioning Service Device Client